weslleylc/Feature-Store/README.md

 # Feature-Store
-A containerized approach using Apache Kafka, Spark, Cassandra, Hive, Jupyter, and Docker-compose.
+A containerized approach using Apache Kafka, Spark, Cassandra, Hive,postgresql, Jupyter, and Docker-compose.